SakshamTolani/taskux/README.md

 ## Deployment on PythonAnywhere (with Database Setup)

-To deploy the project on PythonAnywhere, follow these steps:
+💼 Ready to deploy the project on PythonAnywhere?
+Follow these steps:

-1. Create a PythonAnywhere account if you don't have one already: [https://www.pythonanywhere.com/](https://www.pythonanywhere.com/)
+1. Create a PythonAnywhere account if you don't have one already: [PythonAnywhere Account](https://www.pythonanywhere.com/)

 2. Once you're logged in, go to the Dashboard and navigate to the "Consoles" tab.